danukarangith/simple-sentiment-analyzer_python/README.md

 # Sentiment Analyzer

 This is a simple web application for performing sentiment analysis on text input using Flask and TextBlob.
-The application allows users to enter text and receive a sentiment analysis result indicating whether the text is positive, negative, or neutral.
+The application allows users to enter text and receive a sentiment analysis result indicating whether the text is positive, negative, or neutral.(also have tkinter file upload cheker and normal checker)

 ## Features